iri6ka/zendesk-challenge/README.md

 # Zendesk Ticket Viewer || CLi application built in Ruby for viewing individual and group Zendesk Tickets

-Welcome to Zendesk Software Engineer Challenge page.
+Welcome to Zendesk Software Engineer Intern Challenge page.

 This is a CLi application built in Ruby (version ruby 2.7.1p83) as an attempt to pass the colding challenge while pursuing an internship role at Zendesk, Melbourne.